Godin: Uruguay have to be at their best to stop Messi

 The Uruguayans welcome five-time Ballon d'Or winner Messi and fifth-placed Argentina to Montevideo with only one point separating the two South American nations.

-Uruguay occupy one of four automatic qualification spots for next year's World Cup and victory would see them move closer to a berth in Russia and Godin knows nullifying Messi is key to their hopes.
+Uruguay occupy one of four automatic qualification spots for next year's World Cup.
+Victory would see them move closer to a berth in Russia and Godin knows nullifying Messi is key to their hopes.

 "I'll speak more about the team but of course, Messi is a transcendental player, no matter the team or the position he's in, and it's a job for the whole team," said Godin.